UniversalDependencies/docs/_sv/feat/Gender.md

 ### <a name="Com">`Com`</a>: common gender

-Swedish does not distinguish masculine/feminine most of the time but does distinguish neuter vs. non-neuter (neutrum/utrum).
+Modern Swedish does not distinguish masculine/feminine most of the time but does distinguish neuter vs. non-neuter (neutrum/utrum).
 The non-neuter is called common gender.
-The common gender also includes the old masculine form.
+The common gender also includes the old masculine form when it occurs in modern Swedish.

 #### Examples